Get to know your herpes prodrome symptoms

 This is one of those things that can drive people a little crazy after diagnosis.
 "I felt a weird tingle on my butt ... is that herpes?!"
 Maybe.
 Or maybe you sat on a weird chair. ;) The key is to learn your personal prodrome pattern over time.
 You'll start to notice what's a real warning sign and what's just ... a random body thing.

-Prodrome vs. paranoia (and other skin stuff)
+Prodrome vs. Paranoia (and other skin stuff)

 After a herpes diagnosis, it's incredibly common to become hyper-aware of every sensation below your waist.
 Every itch, every tingle, every bump ... suddenly it all feels like it could be herpes.
 I hear this from people all the time.
 And I want to be real with you: not every weird skin thing is herpes.